IntroCSCI/colorvisionproject-bnleff/README.md

 The goal of my program is to show possible complications in color choices for each color theme in Rstudio.
 The user can choose which color theme and which type of color blindness and they can see if there could potentially be problems using the theme.

+### v0.3 Updates

+The goal remained the same since v0.2.
+The user can input which type of color blindness they are interested in analyzing as well as which Rstudio theme to analyze.
+In v0.3.
+Blue/Yellow colorblindness was added as a choice along side Red/Green colorblindness.

 ## Developer

 Brandon Leff